SO MANY REASONS TO KEEP THE SEASON SUSTAINABLE

 BENEFITS OF GROWING ORGANIC CHRISTMAS TREES

 Organic Christmas tree producers like Marianne Bols of Fair Trees believe strongly that sustainable farming will help protect the environment for generations to come.
 This is definitely true for Tobias Dinesen, who runs Grønnetop, the online organic Christmas tree marketplace that can deliver directly to living rooms all over Copenhagen and surrounding Sjælland.
-He has seen the increased demand for organic trees, but is aware of the limited access.
-Tobias wants to help rectify that situation and if from his little piece of the world, he can support a more sustainable resource, he will be happy.
+He has seen the increased demand for organic trees but is aware of the limited access.
+Tobias hopes to help rectify that situation and if from his little corner of the planet, he can support a more sustainable resource, he will be more than happy.

 BUT WHAT DOES AN ORGANIC CHRISTMAS TREE LOOK LIKE?